Mount Canobolas State Conservation Area

 Mount Canobolas State Conservation Area is a special place.
 Here are just some of the reasons why:

-Mount Canobolas State Conservation Area incorporates the traditional land of the Wiradjuri people.
+Mount Canobolas State Conservation Area incorporates the traditional land of the Wiradjuri People.
 The name Canobolas comes from the Wiradjuri words Gaahna Bulla meaning two shoulders, referring to the two main peaks, Old Man Canobolas and Young Man Canobolas.
-The area has a rich Aboriginal history and was an important place for male initiation ceremonies and stone tool making, as well as being a rich source of food and medicines.
-Find out more about the Aboriginal history of the area at Federal Falls campground.
+The area has a strong Aboriginal connection as an important place for male initiation ceremonies and stone tool making, as well as being a rich source of food and medicines.
+Find out more about this area's Aboriginal heritage at Federal Falls campground.

 An Australian menagerie

-Mount Canobolas has an abundance of native animals which thrive in this environment.
-Thornbills, treecreepers, wrens and honeyeaters, as well as the good old magpies, currawongs, rosellas, kangaroos and wallabies call Mount Canobolas home.
-Vegetation like the endangered silver-leaf candlebark can also be found in the area.
+Mount Canobolas has an abundance of native animals which thrive in this special environment.
+Around 950 species of plants and animals have been recorded in the park, including several species that exist nowhere else in the world.
+Thornbills, treecreepers, flame robins, wrens and honeyeaters, as well as good old magpies, currawongs, rosellas, kangaroos and wallabies call Mount Canobolas home.
+Threatened and endangered species like the antechinus marsupial mouse and silver-leaf candlebark can also be found in the area.
 When the sun goes down, grab your torch to spot the many possums and wombats, all the while being serenaded by the southern boobook owl.

 - Snowgum walking track Snowgum walking track is short and easy, it starts from the summit of Mount Canobolas or from Federal Falls campground.
 It’s a great way to work up a hunger for a barbecue lunch.